Torrance DUI Lawyer

 - Punishment: Sentencing range of 4, 6, or 10 years for each count

-- What is the DA’s Filing Theory?: That your driving pattern in conjunction with your intoxication amounted to “gross negligence”.
-Gross negligence verses ordinary negligence is a matter of degree and becomes the most complicated and fluid issue of the case goes to jury trial.
+- What is the DA’s Filing Theory?: That your driving pattern in conjunction with your intoxication amounted to “gross negligence.”
+Gross negligence versus ordinary negligence is a matter of degree and becomes the most complicated and fluid issue of the case if it goes to a jury trial.

 Filing Option 3: Vehicular Manslaughter While Intoxicated (FELONY)